Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT: Theoretical Background and Hypotheses

-One proposed advantage of LLMaaS is that organizations can customize various aspects of LLMs to better align with their unique requirements and objectives.
-In this context, customizations are defined as configurations of parameters at various architectural layers to improve the fit between the system and organization-specific needs \cite{Diaferia2022}.
-In the broader context of the AI supply chain \cite{cobbe2023} such adaptations can occur in a transparent or obscure way for end users \cite{neumann2025a}. \autoref{tab:categories_features} outlines customization options, which encompass customizations of data, models, algorithms, and infrastructure \cite{Diaferia2022}, security and governance adaptations \cite{Chen2024}, customizations that relate to the design of the user interface and experience, and choices regarding the organizational integration.
+One proposed advantage of LLMaaS is that organizations can customize various aspects of LLMs to better align with their specific requirements and objectives.
+Such customizations span different architectural layers -- (i)~the front-end and (ii)~the back-end, which comprise most chatbot applications, (iii)~the LLMaaS API, and (iv)~the underlying models -- to improve the fit between a system and organizational needs \cite{Diaferia2022}.
+Within the broader AI supply chain \cite{cobbe2023}, these modifications may be implemented transparently or remain obscure to end users \cite{neumann2025a}.
+Although LLMaaS architectures permit customization across all layers, their implications differ markedly.
+Back-end, API, or model-level customizations primarily affect technical performance, interoperability, or governance, whereas front-end customizations -- the layer directly encountered by users -- constitute the most salient and psychologically consequential touchpoints.

-To date, existing literature has focused on methods and effects of model fine-tuning and configuration, integration and interoperability, as well as security and governance-related consequences of LLMaaS.
-These aspects are critical because adapting AI systems, for example to ensure data protection or to fine-tune them for internal company data, plays a key role in their secure and human-centered integration into organizations.
-Accordingly, research and reports on LLMaaS deployment in organizations emphasize primarily technical customizations and their impact on system performance or functionality.
-For instance, a study on a customized anatomy chatbot showed that tailoring the knowledge base with Retrieval Augmented Generation (RAG) increased factual accuracy \cite{arun2024}, while reports on the organizational system \enquote{FhGenie} highlight aspects such as system architecture and load balancing \cite{Weber2024}.
-Meanwhile, other customizations pertaining to the user interface of LLMaaS chatbots or their organizational integration -- and especially their impact on the end user -- receive little attention.
+Existing research has predominantly examined technical customizations, \eg, model fine-tuning \cite{arun2024, park2025}, integration and interoperability \cite{Weber2024, Torres2025}, or security and governance considerations \cite{Cai2025, Weber2024}.
+In contrast, user-facing customizations remain comparatively underexplored, despite their potential impact on user perceptions, trust, and behavior.
+These front-end modifications may include transparency features (\eg, explainability panels \cite{gong2024}) or visual branding (\eg, logos, color schemes) to align with institutional identity \cite{Casati2019}.

+Because branding is frequently intertwined with customization in both practice and scholarly discourse, some conceptual disentangling is necessary.
+In marketing research, customization is often positioned within broader branding strategies \cite{Yan.2020}, yet organizational AI deployment demands a clearer distinction.
+Branding establishes a recognizable identity through visual or symbolic elements \cite{Bertram.2016}, while customization denotes the wider set of adaptations tailored to institutional needs.
+Branding-related modifications thus represent only one subset of user-facing customizations.
+We therefore use the broader term ``customization'' to capture the full range of user-facing adaptations in LLMaaS deployments, while recognizing branding as one particularly visible -- but not exclusive -- customization strategy.

+In this work, we compare a customized LLMaaS chatbot -- primarily modified at the front-end, with only minimal back-end adjustments -- to a commercially available alternative (ChatGPT).